 As souvenir, we bought hand-spun and handloom-woven mundu (Kerala dhoti) and stoles.
 In fact, we wore the mundu at the KTM 2024 dinner too.

 The first cricket ball in India was bowled at the Thalassery Municipal Cricket Ground in the early 1800s by Arthur Wellesley.
-In 1850, he started the Town Cricket Club here for British soldiers, making it the first cricket club in India.
+In 1850, he established the Town Cricket Club here for British soldiers, making it the first cricket club in India.
 The ground often hosts Ranji Trophy matches.
-We checked out the cricket ground where the first match was played, and Kerala’s first Eidgah was located adjacent.No wonder, Thalassery is a Heritage Town!

 Temples of Thalassery – Sree Ramaswami Temple